BAEKJungHo/BAEKJungHo.github.io/_wiki/go/go-concurrency.md

 var dataStream chan interface{}
 dataStream = make(chan interface{}, N)
 ```

+- If the buffer is empty, the receiver is blocked; if the buffer is full, the sender is blocked

 Even if no reads are performed on the channel, a goroutine can still perform N writes, where N is the capacity of the buffered channel.